Hawaiian Teriyaki Beef

 • Try Kabobs! – Cut up some sirloin steak into chunks, skewer the beef chunks with pineapple, and marinate as directed.
 Then throw on the grill for a delicious and fun twist.

-Ditch the bottled sauce!
+Ditch the bottled sauce, this sauce is so much better than store-bought!
 This homemade teriyaki sauce is rich, flavorful, and incredibly easy to make.
 Here’s how:

 • Mix: Combine soy sauce, brown sugar, garlic, ginger, and pineapple juice.